 - Person chooses to ignore homosexual feelings of attraction and live as a straight person.
 If they get married, all their family will probably come to the wedding.
 No state, city, or federal agency will prevent them from having or adopting children.
 If they get divorced, they will not lose any claim to visitation or custody over their children.
 If their spouse ends up in the hospital, they will be able to visit them and sit by their bed.
 As a married couple, their marriage will be recognized on both state and federal levels, and they will benefit from all the legal benefits and protections such an official relationship bestows.

 - Person chooses to ignore heterosexual feelings of attraction and live as gay person.
 They come out to their family and friends, and risk ostracization and discrimination.
-If they get married, some of their family/ friends may boycott the wedding.
+If they get married, some or all of their family/ friends may boycott the wedding.
 If they want to build a family, they will find people actively campaigning to prevent them from doing so.
 If they manage to become parents (as a stepparent, through surrogacy, through adoption, etc.), they may lose any right to see or visit their child should the adult relationship cease.
 If they get married, the legality of their relationship will not be recognized by all states/ countries.
 They will not benefit from all the legal protections and benefits the civil institution of marriage should offer to all citizens.

 - Choice 1, but person does not find happiness or fulfillment in this lifestyle and re-assesses their identity.
 This becomes part of their coming-out saga, and they move on identifying as homosexual.

 - Either of the first two choices, but person continually finds themselves slipping/ experimenting (either during or in between relationships).
 They always term these to be curiosity/ boredom/ loneliness/ desperation, and continue to present as their chosen identity.